-A new report from the Runnymede Trust and CLASS interrogates the dynamics of race and class in London through the lens of gentrification.
+Research from the Runnymede Trust and the Centre for Labour and Social Studies (CLASS) interrogates the dynamics of race and class in London through the lens of gentrification.

 Using a completely novel methodology, the report maps the process of gentrification as it occurred throughout London's boroughs from 2010 to 2016.
 Comprising measurements of population churn, demographic changes related to race and ethnicity, house prices and indices of deprivation, a comprehensive 'gentrification index' has been developed to portray the pervasive nature of the phenomenon in the past decade.

 Southwark, Waltham Forest and Brent were selected as case studies to provide further analysis of the transformation forces at play in each borough.

 The research finds that the boroughs which gentrified the most between 2010 and 2016 were Tower Hamlets, Wandsworth and Newham

 The research finds that the boroughs which gentrified the least in the same period were Havering, Bexley and Bromley